 Released in 2017, the Apple TV 4K is still available while supplies last.
 Given how few new features were added to the latest version, if you can find a good price, grab it!
 You can stream content in 4K Ultra HD with HDR and Dolby Vision, access thousands of apps from the app store, listen to awesome surround sound in Dolby Atmos, and control it all with your voice thanks to the Siri-enabled remote control.

-Of course, the Apple TV 4K doesn’t only work with Apple TV+.
-It’s compatible with all the usual streaming suspects, like CBS All Access, HBO Now, Hulu Plus, Netflix, and YouTube.
-Amazon Prime Video and Google Play Movies and TV work as well, but not natively.
-Instead, these have to be streamed via AirPlay on an iPad, iPhone or Mac.
+Of course, the Apple TV 4K gives you access to Apple TV+, but it’s also compatible with all the usual streaming suspects, like CBS All Access, HBO Now, Hulu Plus, Netflix, YouTube, and Amazon Prime Video.
+Google Play Movies and TV work too, but not natively.
+Instead, these have to be streamed via AirPlay on an iPad, iPhone, or Mac.

 Designed for HDTVs and not 4K TVs like the Apple TV 4K, the Apple TV is near-identical to the top-of-the-line console in the sense it can tap into the same collection of on-demand content, can be controlled through Siri, and offers one-click mirroring from an iPad, iPhone, or MacBook through AirPlay, with the main difference being it can only stream in Full HD with SDR.

 This model was released alongside the Apple TV 4K in 2017 and is the latest non-4K Apple TV, so it’s rare to find it in the discount bin with a significant amount off.
 As is the case with the Apple TV 4K, though, every once in awhile a retailer like Walmart will hold an “Apple TV sale” that will see it reduced by a few bucks — money better off in your pocket than theirs.